 Below are some testimonials from members who took our EHJLT program this summer.

-If you are interested in participating in future EHJLT programs, please contact our Environmental Health and Education Manager Taylor Morton at email@example.com or 212-961-1000 ext.
-313.
+If you are interested in participating in future EHJLT programs, please contact our Environmental Health and Education Manager Taylor Morton at firstname.lastname@example.org or 212-961-1000 ext.
+313. And you can learn more about our long history of providing environmental justice education opportunities for our community here.